 You can integrate with your website, tools that can give you data about your website performance.
 These are Google Analytics and Google Search Console.
 For SEO, you’ll have a lot of options like SEMRush, Ubersuggest, and Ahrefs and they will assist you with your efforts to rank on the first page of search engine results.
 Lastly, to help you forecast future trends you can use Google Trends and eRank.

-Finally, the skill that you must learn in order to manage your eCommerce business well is to be resourceful.
-Working hard is good but in order to make space and time for improvements, you need to work smart.
+Finally, the skill that you must learn to manage your eCommerce business well is to be resourceful.
+Working hard is good but to make space and time for improvements, you need to work smart.
 You don’t have to do everything manually when there are a lot of applications and tools that are more efficient and can help you improve your workflow.
 Being resourceful can back your skills and will make you a more productive and effective business manager.

 Here are some tools and applications that can assist you in managing your eCommerce business:

 - Trello: You can use this tool for project management and collaboration.
-With this tool, you can list all your tasks, create a checklist and monitor your campaigns.
+With this tool, you can list all your tasks, create a checklist, and monitor your campaigns.

 - Removal.AI: This tool is a photo editing solution for eCommerce and can automatically remove backgrounds using AI technology.
 It also has a bulk background removal for the eCommerce function where you can upload multiple backgrounds at once and have them processed.
 This will be perfect for your eCommerce product images.